spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-feature.md

 {% info_block infoBox "Included features" %}

-The following feature integration guide expects the basic feature to be in place.
-The current feature integration guide only adds the following functionalities:
+This guide expects the basic feature to be installed.
+This guide adds the following functionalities:
 * Vault
 * Redis Session
 * Store GUI